Nights into Dreams: In other media

 Claris and Elliot appear in Sonic Team's Burning Rangers (1998).
 Nights-themed pinball areas feature in Sonic Adventure (1998) and Sonic Pinball Party (2003).
 The PlayStation 2 games EyeToy: Play (2003) and Sega SuperStars (2004) both feature minigames based on Nights into Dreams, in which Nights is controlled using the player's body.
-Nights is also an unlockable character in Sonic Riders (2006) and Sonic Riders: Zero Gravity (2008).

 A minigame version of Nights into Dreams is playable through using the Nintendo GameCube – Game Boy Advance link cable connectivity with Phantasy Star Online Episode I & II (2002) and Billy Hatcher and the Giant Egg (2003).
-Following a successful fan campaign by a Nights into Dreams fansite, the character Nights was integrated into Sonic & Sega All-Stars Racing (2010) as a traffic guard.
-Nights and Reala also appear as playable characters in Sega Superstars Tennis (2008), Sonic & All-Stars Racing Transformed (2012) the latter of which also features a Nights into Dreams-themed racetrack. and Nights will also be added as free downloadable content in Sonic Racing: CrossWorlds (2025).
+Sonic & All-Stars Racing Transformed features a Nights into Dreams-themed racetrack.
 The limited Deadly Six edition of Sonic Lost World (2013) features a Nights into Dreams-inspired stage, "Nightmare Zone", as downloadable content.

-Comics

-In February 1998, Archie Comics partnered with Sega of America to adapt Nights into Dreams into a three-issue comic book miniseries to test whether a Nights comic would sell well in North America.
-The first miniseries was loosely based on the game, with Nights identified as male despite the character's androgynous design.
+In February 1998, Nights into Dreams was adapted into a three-issue comic book miniseries published by Archie Comics. to test whether a Nights comic would sell well in North America.
+The miniseries was loosely based on the game, with Nights identified as male despite the character's androgynous design.
 The company later released a second three-issue miniseries, continuing the story of the first, but the series did not gain enough sales to warrant an ongoing series.
 It was later added to a list of guest franchises featured in Archie Comics' Worlds Unite crossover between its Sonic the Hedgehog and Mega Man comics.

-Appearances in movies

-Nights into Dreams makes a cameo appearance in the Sonic The Hedgehog movie produced by Paramount after gaining the movie rights to use Sega characters from Sega of America.